How To Change Your Negative Thoughts And Behavior Patterns

 Some thought and behavior patterns are hard to change because, even though you may not want to engage in them anymore, they are socially acceptable – or even encouraged.
 Prominent examples include things like drinking or substance use, overeating, and other activities.
 Whatever the behavior, it is probably encouraged in specific environments or social settings.
 If this is the case, you may need to remove yourself from that environment or social group to avoid prompts for engaging in your unwanted thought or behavior patterns.

-When You Need A Little Help
+When You Need Professional Support

+Talking to your healthcare provider can be a good place to start, especially if your behavior is harmful to your health.
+They will be able to direct you toward community resources or refer you to a specialist.
+Another option is to investigate online support groups, community centers, and local mental health services.
+Many unwanted thoughts and behavior patterns are more common than we think, and many communities have support groups for people experiencing them.
 Finally, you may want to meet with a counselor or therapist.
 This can seem scary and can be expensive.
 However, looking for a therapist or counselor online can help to solve these problems.
-Online therapists and counselors are more affordable and convenient than meeting with counselors or therapists in person.
+Online therapists and counselors may be more affordable and convenient than meeting with counselors or therapists in person.

 A study has shown that online therapy can feel more personal than traditional therapy.
 Ninety-six percent of people using online therapy reported feeling a personal connection with their online therapists as opposed to 91 percent who saw face-to-face therapists.
 They were also more invested in completing homework the therapists assigned them and occasionally reviewed correspondence between them and their therapists, leading them to move forward with their lives.